LisaSmithFL/LisaSmithFL/README.md

 - 👋 Hi, I’m @LisaSmithFL
-- 👀 I’m interested in learning. learning how to learn. learning about everything
+- 👀 I’m interested in learning.
+Learning how to learn. learning about everything
 - 🌱 I’m currently learning<br>
         - tensorflow<br>
         - python<br>
         - cybersecurity<br>
+        - C#<br>

 <!---
 LisaSmithFL/LisaSmithFL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.